PofE 024: Warning! Following Benjamin Franklin's Productivity Secrets Will Increase Your Effectiveness!

 - Identify your core values and develop a mission statement to live by everyday.

 - Find a mentor or coach.

 - Find ways to be of service to the masses.

 - Learn to pay it forward.

-- Learning everything you can about time management like your life depended on it, because it does.
+- Learn everything you can about time management like your life depended on it, because it does.